 Winter squash is harvested much later in the season than summer squash.
+Learn how to grow winter squash in your garden.
 There are a wide variety of winter squash species you can choose to grow in your garden.
 Each variety has its own distinct taste.
 Varieties include acorn, spaghetti, buttercup, butternut and even different varieties of pumpkins are considered winter squash.
 The blossoms can also be harvested before they develop into squash and are considered a delicacy when they are battered and fried.
 If done properly, your winter squash harvest can be stored and enjoyed throughout the winter months.

 What You Need

 Winter squash seed